-At Marne-la-Vallée, a 45 minute train journey from Paris, you’ll find the two theme parks that make up Disneyland Paris, surrounded by hotels, restaurants and other services.
-It’s an easy day trip to take, but make sure you buy your park tickets in advance for the best prices.
-The two parks are the Walt Disney Studios and Disneyland Park and both are right next to each other just a short walk from the RER station.
-Disneyland Park is a replica of the Magic Kingdom with most of the rides you’ll find in the one in Florida set in 5 different lands surrounding Sleeping Beauty’s Castle.
+Disneyland Paris sits on the outskirts of the city at Marne-la-Vallée which will take you about 45 minutes by train from the centre of Paris.
+There are two separate parks here, surrounded by hotels, restaurants and other services.
+Disneyland Park has 5 different lands surrounding Sleeping Beauty’s Castle.
 So you’ll find attractions like a particularly good versions of Space Mountain, Pirates of the Caribbean, Buzz Lightyear Laser Blast and the Big Thunder Mountain Railroad.
 At Disney Studios there are 4 different ‘lots’ each with their own attractions.
 Dominating the park is the Twilight Zone Tower of Terror with attractions like Crush’s Coaster, the Rock ‘n’ Roller Coaster and Toy Story Playland.
-There’s plenty to occupy your time for a full day at both parks really, but you can do the highlights of both in one day and it’s well worth the trip from Paris.
-This is an extract from our free Paris City Guide.
+To get the best out of your visit you’ll need to get a ticket with access to both parks.
+Buying in advance will save you money too.
+Check out the latest prices here where you can choose to pay in any currency:

 Disneyland Park – The entrance to the park leads you into the first of 5 different lands.
 Main Street USA is a traditional looking line of american stores from yesteryear and inside the buildings there’s all the Disney merchandise you could ever need, plus some food outlets.
 The street leads to a very pink version of Sleeping Beauty’s castle, which is tiny compared to the one in Florida, but is still a fitting centre piece for the park.
 The other four lands are grouped around the castle.
 In Fantasyland, there’s a whole load of rides and attractions for younger children based on make-believe like “It’s a Small World”, Peter Pan’s Flight and the Voyages of Pinnochio.
 Discoveryland embraces science and technology and has a great version of the Space Mountain roller-coaster along with a Buzz Lightyear ride whire you spin your car around and zap aliens and Star Tours, the experience based on Star Wars.
 Frontierland celebrates the wild west with the Thunder Mountain Railway as its main ride along with the haunted Phantom Manor and your chance to ride the steam boat.
 Finally, there’s Adventureland where you can ride in a runaway wagon in Indiana Jones and the Temple of Peril or enjoy the antics of the Pirates of the Caribbean.
 Add to that the parades and shows.
 All in all, there’s everything you need here for a great family day out and although it’s not an even match for the park in Florida, all the best bits are here.